Joseph-Alphonse-Paul Cadotte: Life

-He was born in Montreal on December 12, 1897.
+Cadotte was born in Montreal on December 12, 1897.
 He was the son of Alfred Cadotte, merchant-tailor, and Dorilda Coutu, his wife, daughter of A. Coutu, of Saint-Gabriel de Brandon.

-Paul Cadotte attended primary school at the Jardin de l'Enfance, and took science courses at the Collège Mont-Saint-Louis :fr:Collège Mont-Saint-Louis, a private secondary school.
-Paul Cadotte attended l'École Polytechnique de Montréal for two years before finishing his studies at the École Technique, where he distinguished himself by completing in only one year, a complete course on industrial engineering where the majority of his work was published in the school's academic journal (les annales de l'École), and by winning the gold medal from the provincial government bestowed upon the most deserving student.
-Paul Cadotte graduated with high distinction in 1919.
+He attended primary school at the Jardin de l'Enfance, and took science courses at the Collège Mont-Saint-Louis :fr:Collège Mont-Saint-Louis, a private secondary school.
+He attended l'École Polytechnique de Montréal for two years before finishing his studies at the École Technique, where he distinguished himself by completing in only one year, a complete course on industrial engineering where the majority of his work was published in the school's academic journal (les annales de l'École), and by winning the gold medal from the provincial government bestowed upon the most deserving student.
+Cadotte graduated with high distinction in 1919.

 During the same year, he was appointed regular professor in mathematics, industrial engineering and industrial design at the École Technique.
 Although relatively young, he was nonetheless considered an authority on technical education.